Assam govt guidelines on lockdown 4.0

 - All construction work allowed between 7 AM and 6 PM.
 However, highway construction, flood control work is allowed at all times.

-- City buses, Intra district buses shall operate with 50% capacity.
-Only 50% of total number of buses allowed to operate under ASTC.
+- City buses, Intra-district buses shall operate with 50 per cent capacity.
+Only 50 per cent of total number of buses allowed to operate under ASTC.

 - All vehicles allowed to ply are not permitted to stop in government and containment zones.